RSiegel03/m-3-test/README.md

 If the starting page for your site will have a path prefix, for example `https://mysite.org/path-prefix`, be sure to uncomment the `pathPrefix` field in this file and add in the correct prefix.
 If it will not have a prefix, for example `https://mysite.org`, delete this field.
 If you are hosting on Github as described above, your site will have a path prefix which is the name of the repository (`gatsby-starter-scientist` if you have not changed the name.)

 Do not change any of the other fields in this file.

+This document holds a lot of metadata for the site, including URL information, title and descriptions, author, and more.

+The author variable can be changed, but for the M-3 Lab, should remain as our Wonderful PI David!

+The description is then what follows the website title, which is stored in the variable "title", and changes the name of the site in the browser tab.

+THe path URL should also be changed to match the M-3 Lab repo Change the path prefix to the name you wish to keep with the site (i kept it as the same name of the repo)

+You may also go to the PubMed website (https://pubmed.ncbi.nlm.nih.gov/) to find and then add the research links is the respective spot.
+The site will then automatically link them and cite them, and cluster/categorize them by year.

+You can also add links at the footer of the site.
+I included the Github for the lab site, the UVM website for Dr. Bernstein, and then there is a link to LinkedIn, i kept the original, but whatever works!

+The rest of the document is just metadata for necessaary site components

 ### Background/landing image